Available for pre-order:

 Well along this path, Harris set off by bicycle down a short section of the fabled Silk Road with her childhood friend Mel Yule.
 This trip was just a simulacrum of exploration, she thought, not the thing itself—a little adventure to pass the time until she could launch for outer space.
 But somewhere in between sneaking illegally across Tibet, studying the history of science and exploration at Oxford, and staring down a microscope for a doctorate at MIT, she realized that an explorer, in any day and age, is by definition the kind of person who refuses to live between the lines.
 Forget charting maps, naming peaks, leaving footprints on another planet: what she yearned for was the feeling of soaring completely out of bounds.
 And where she'd felt that most intensely was on a bicycle, on a bygone trading route.
 So Harris quit the laboratory and hit the Silk Road again with Yule, this time determined to bike it from beginning to end.

-Kate Harris has written for The Walrus, Canadian Geographic, Sierra, and The Georgia Review, among other publications.
-A Rhodes scholar and Morehead-Cain scholar, she was named one of Canada’s top modern-day explorers and has won several awards for her nonfiction writing.
+Kate Harris is a writer with a grudge against borders and a knack for getting lost.
+Her writing has been featured in The Walrus, Canadian Geographic, Sierra, and The Georgia Review, among other publications, and cited in Best American Essays and Best American Travel Writing.
+A Rhodes scholar and Morehead-Cain scholar, she was named one of Canada’s top modern-day explorers and has won several awards for her nonfiction writing, including the Ellen Meloy Desert Writers Award.
 She lives off-grid in a log cabin in Atlin, British Columbia.

 Lands of Lost Borders is her first book.

 "That would be a glorious life, to addict oneself to perfection; to follow the curve of the sentence wherever it may lead, into deserts, under drifts of sand, regardless of lures, of seductions; to be poor always and unkempt; to be ridiculous in Piccadilly."